Aristocracy of Norway: Hird

 Seal of 14th-century Sysselmann Jørund Arnason.

 The hird was divided into three classes, of which the first had three ranks.
 The first class was hirdmann with lendmann as the 1st rank, skutilsvein as the 2nd rank, and ordinary hirdmann as the 3rd rank.
 Below them were the classes gjest and kjertesvein.

-Lendmen, having the first rank in the group of hirdmen, had the right to hold 40 armed housecarls, to advise the King, and to receive an annual payment from the King.
+Lendmen, having the first rank in the group of hirdmen, had the right to hold 40 armed housecarls, to advise the king, and to receive an annual payment from the king.
 They normally also held the highest offices in the state.
 The foundation for their rights was the military duty which their title imposed.

 Kjertesveins were young men of good family who served as pages at the court, and gjests constituted a guard and police corps.
 In addition, there was a fourth group known as housecarls, but it remains uncertain whether they were considered a part of or rather served the hird.

 The hird's organisation is described in the King’s Mirror and the Codex of the Hird.

-The system of hirdmen—regional and local representatives for the King—was stronger and lasted longer in the tributary lands Shetland, Orkney, Iceland, and the Faroe Islands, and also in Jemtland, originally an independent farmer republic which Norwegian kings used much time and efforts to gain control over.
+The system of hirdmen—regional and local representatives for the king—was stronger and lasted longer in the tributary lands Shetland, Orkney, Iceland, and the Faroe Islands, and also in Jemtland, originally an independent farmer republic which Norwegian kings used much time and efforts to gain control over.

 Knighthood

 Sculpture of Haakon Magnusson, Duke of Oslo, of Oppland, of Ryfylke, of the Faroe Islands, and of Shetland; later Haakon V.

 During the second half of the 13th century continental European court culture began to gain influence in Norway.
-In 1277 the King introduced continental titles in the hird: lendmen were called barons, and skutilsveins were called ridder.
+In 1277 King Magnus VI introduced continental titles in the hird: lendmen were called barons, and skutilsveins were called ridder.
 Both were then styled Herr (Lord).
 In 1308 King Håkon V abolished the lendman/baron institution, and it was probably also during his reign that the aristocracy seems to have been restructured into two classes: ridder (knight) and væpner (squire).

 It is difficult to determinate exactly how many knights and squires there were in the 14th and the early 15th century.
 When King Haakon V signed a peace treaty with the Danish king in 1309, it was sealed by 29 Norwegian knights and squires.
 King Haakon promised that additional 270 knights and squires would give their written recognition.
 This were perhaps the approximate number of knights and squires at this time.